ravidorr/ForkSure/docs/google-play/play_store_listing.md

 • 🧁 **Comprehensive Recipe Guidance** - Detailed instructions for all your favorite treats
 • 🎨 **Beautiful, Intuitive Interface** - Easy-to-use design for bakers of all levels

-Whether you're a beginner baker or a seasoned pro, ForkSure helps you recreate delicious baked goods with confidence.
+Whether you're a beginner baker or a seasoned pro, ForkSure helps you confidently recreate delicious baked goods.
 Our AI analyzes your photos and provides step-by-step recipes, ingredient lists, and helpful baking tips.

 **Perfect for:**
 • Home bakers wanting to recreate restaurant desserts